google-ar/WebARonTango/README.md

 See that the case 36198 is the id that identifies the shader uniforms of type `samplerExternalOES` used in the extension.

-There is no additional modifications needed to the ThreeJS engine.
+There are no additional modifications needed to the ThreeJS engine.

-There is also a support library available in this repository under the `THREE.WebAR` folder that provides some functionalities to ease the use of the underlying WebAR APIs in ThreeJS by creating the basic types of structures needed like the `THREE.Mesh` instance that represents the video camera quad (along with the corresponding `THREE.VideoTexture` instance and the right fragment shader), the `THREE.Camera` instance that represents the orthogonal camera to correctly render the video camera feed, a `VRPointCloud` structure that handles a point mesh with a `THREE.BufferGeometry` internally to render the point cloud, etc.
+A support library has been developed inside this repository under the `THREE.WebAR` folder that provides some functionalities to ease the use of the underlying WebAR APIs in ThreeJS by creating the basic types of structures needed like the `THREE.Mesh` instance that represents the video camera quad (along with the corresponding `THREE.VideoTexture` instance and the right fragment shader), the `THREE.Camera` instance that represents the orthogonal camera to correctly render the video camera feed, a `VRPointCloud` structure that handles a point mesh with a `THREE.BufferGeometry` internally to render the point cloud, etc.

 All the documentation for the THREE.WebAR.js file is available at: [http://judax.github.io/webar/doc/THREE.WebAR](http://judax.github.io/webar/doc/THREE.WebAR)